utilitywarehouse/wiresteward/README.md

-Opening `localhost:7773/` on a browser will trigger the oauth process, if necessary, and ask the configured remote server peers for details to configure them as wg peers under the respective interface (defined in configuration file, see below)
+Opening `localhost:7773/` on a browser will trigger the oauth process, if necessary, and ask the configured remote server peers for details to configure them as wg peers under the respective device (defined in configuration file, see below)

 ### Config

 Agent can takes a config file as an argument or look for it under the default location `/etc/wiresteward/config.json`, chosen to suit the systemd service.
-The config contains details about the oidc server and the local interfaces that we need the agent to manage.
+The config contains details about the oidc server and the local devices that we need the agent to manage.

 An example, where the config format can be found is here: